jla-gardner/graph-pes/docs/source/cli/graph-pes-train/complete-docs.rst

 ``loss``
 --------

-This config section should either point to something that instantiates a :class:`graph_pes.training.loss.Loss` object...
+This config section should either point to something that instantiates a single :class:`graph_pes.training.loss.Loss` object...

 .. code-block:: yaml